OpenVidu/openvidu.io/README.md

 ## Updating tutorials

-Whenever any changes are made to the **application-client** or **application-server tutorials** documentation, theses changes must be also reflected in [livekit-tutorials-docs repository](https://github.com/OpenVidu/livekit-tutorials-docs).
+Whenever any changes are made to the tutorials documentation, theses changes must be also reflected in repository [livekit-tutorials-docs](https://github.com/OpenVidu/livekit-tutorials-docs) so they end up available in [livekit-tutorials.openvidu.io](https://livekit-tutorials.openvidu.io/).

-In order to publish the changes in the tutorials, follow these steps:
+To apply changes in the web *livekit-tutorials.openvidu.io*:

--   In this repository, push the changes to the `main` branch and execute the script [Overwriting the latest version](#overwriting-the-latest-version) to update the latest version of the documentation.
+- In this repository, push the changes to tutorials documentation to the `main` branch and run GitHub Action to [overwrite the latest version](#overwriting-the-latest-version).
--   In the [livekit-tutorials-docs repository](https://github.com/OpenVidu/livekit-tutorials-docs), push the changes to the `main` branch, go to `Actions` and run the workflow named "Publish Web" selecting the `main` branch.
+- In respository [livekit-tutorials-docs](https://github.com/OpenVidu/livekit-tutorials-docs), push the changes to the `main` branch, go to `Actions` and run the workflow named "Publish Web" selecting the `main` branch.